Christian Hirte: Thuringia affair

 Hirte was removed from his office as Parliamentary State Secretary and commissioner for the new states after he posted a congratulatory message on Twitter to FDP politician Thomas Kemmerich for his election as Minister-President in Hirte's home state of Thuringia.
 Kemmerich had been elected with the votes of the CDU, the FDP and the AfD, marking the first time a Minister-President has been elected with the votes of the AfD.
 Due to AfD's involvement, the election was widely condemned, including by Chancellor Merkel and CDU leader Annegret Kramp-Karrenbauer.
 Hirte's dismissal was condemned by the Values Union, a faction within CDU, which defended him and accused Merkel of silencing party critics.

 FSB agent controversy

+From March 2023 until 2024, Hirte employed Konstantin Khrapov, a Russian national whom German security authorities subsequently identified as an agent of the Federal Security Service (FSB).
+Khrapov worked in Hirte's parliamentary office and contributed to speeches concerning the Russo-Ukrainian war.
+According to the Frankfurter Allgemeine Zeitung, German security authorities concluded that Khrapov had worked for the FSB before his employment in the Bundestag.

-A Russian Federal Security Service (FSB) agent (confirmed by German security services), worked for Hirte from March 2023 until 2024.
-He worked in Hirte's parliamentary office and helped write his speeches regarding the Russo-Ukrainian war.
-Despite being an FSB agent, Khrapov had connections with Russian opponents of Vladimir Putin and helped Hirte invite them to the Bundestag.
-According to iStories, the agent was also associated with the Center for Social and Economic Research (CASE) think tank.
-Khrapov denies the allegations, claiming the reporting of the allegations by the Frankfurter Allgemeine Zeitung was due to German political infighting.
+Khrapov also maintained contacts with members of the Russian opposition to Vladimir Putin and assisted Hirte in arranging visits by Russian opposition figures to the Bundestag.
+According to iStories, Khrapov was also associated with the Center for Social and Economic Research (CASE), a Warsaw-based think tank.

+Khrapov denied working for Russian intelligence and rejected the allegations reported by the Frankfurter Allgemeine Zeitung.
+He said that he intended to contact German police in an effort to clear his name and attributed the reporting to political disputes within Germany.